qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-missing-nodata-value/index.md

 The dataset should not show ocean values when initially opened in QGIS.

 ::: {.callout-note}
-This problem can be solved with symbology, but that's not what we're shooting for here.
+This problem can be solved with symbology, but that's not what we're aiming for here.
 We want a file with the ocean pixels encoded internally as NoData values so we can share it with others and they won't have to deal with this issue.